Information about GCSE results and Ofsted Information.

 102 boys (60.7%) achieved at least 1 A*-A grade and a fantastic 39 boys (23.2%) achieved at least 5 A*-A grade or more.
 There were some tremendous individual performances.
 24 boys (14.3%) achieved 8 or more A*-A grades, of whom 20 achieved 9 or more A*-A grades and 13 achieved 10 or more.

-In 12 subjects, more than 80% of the students achieved A*-C grades: Art, Btec Sport, Computer Science, Drama, ICT, PE, RE, Biology, Chemistry, Physics, Spanish and Statistics.
-In 15 subjects, over 70% of the boys made at least expected progress, which compares favourably with the national benchmark.
+In 12 subjects, more than 80% of the boys achieved A*-C or 4+ grades and in a pleasing 13 subjects, more than 20% of the grades awarded were at A*-A or 7+.
 Full details of the individual subject results are given in the table below.

 Boys at Birkdale High School celebrated another excellent set of results, outperforming boys nationally across a range of GCSEs.